DimaSheiko/apep-docs/docs/framework/conditions/heal.md

 > ## area.heal.infront

--   This condition counts the number of units within a specified range of a unit whose health is below a certain threshold and are in front of the unit.
+-   This condition counts the number of player units within a specified distance of a target unit, have health below a certain threshold, and are located in front of the target unit.

 #### Parameters

--   `UNIT`: The unit to calculate the area healing for.
+-   `UNIT`: The central unit to check around and whose 'front' is considered.
 -   `ARGS`: A string containing two arguments separated by a comma:
-    -   `distance`: The maximum distance within which to count units.
+    -   `distance` (optional, default: 20): The maximum distance from the central unit.
-    -   `health`: The health threshold below which to count units.
+    -   `health` (optional, default: 100): The health percentage threshold (units with health < this value are counted).

 #### Returns `NUMBER`

--   The number of units within the specified range of the unit whose health is below the threshold and are in front of the unit.
+-   The total count of player units within the specified distance, below the health threshold, and in front of the central unit.

 #### _Example:_